tsedio/tsed/docs/docs/middlewares/endpoint-middleware.md

 ```
 > Now our middleware is configurable via decorator !

-With this method you can create your own decorators. **You can propose your own decorators and middlewares via Pull Request or via an new issue.**
+With this method you can create your own decorators. **You can propose your own decorators and middlewares via Pull Request or via a new issue.**

 ### How to format the Response with middleware

-In next part, we see how we can create a decorator and middleware to check the mime of the request.
+In the previous part, we saw how we can create a decorator and middleware to check the mime of the request.
 In this part, we'll see how we can use a decorator and middleware to change the response format.
-To do that, we take as example the `ResponseViewMiddleware` implemented in Ts.ED.
+To do that, we take for example the `ResponseViewMiddleware` implemented in Ts.ED.

-Here the code of the middleware:
+Here is the code of the middleware:
 ```typescript
 // middlewares/response-view.ts